mcosovic/JuliaGrid.jl/docs/src/tutorials/powerSystemModel.md

 ```

 !!! note "Info"
-    The current ``\bar{I}_{\mathrm{sh}2}`` follows the convention of coming out from the bus in terms of its direction.
+    The current ``\bar{I}_{\mathrm{sh}2}`` follows the convention of flowing out from the bus.
 When calculating powers related to shunt elements, this current direction is assumed.
 Therefore, in cases where power is positive, it signifies alignment with the assumed current direction, emerging away from the bus.
 Conversely, when power is negative, the direction is reversed, indicating a flow towards the bus.

 According to the [Branch Network Equations](@ref BranchNetworkEquationsTutorials) each branch is described using the system of equations as follows:
 ```math